RoaringBitmap/RoaringWebSiteHugo/roaring/content/about.md

 Roaring bitmaps are compressed bitmaps which tend to outperform conventional compressed bitmaps such as WAH, EWAH or Concise.
 In some instances, they can be hundreds of times faster and they often offer significantly better compression.

+>Use Roaring for bitmap compression whenever possible.
+Do not use other bitmap compression methods ([Wang et al., SIGMOD 2017](http://db.ucsd.edu/wp-content/uploads/2017/03/sidm338-wangA.pdf))

 Roaring bitmaps are used by several important systems:

 *   [Apache Lucene](http://lucene.apache.org/core/) and derivative systems such as Solr and [Elastic](https://www.elastic.co/),